Skip to content

 By 2031, increase the proportion of Aboriginal and Torres Strait Islander children assessed as developmentally on track in all five domains of the Australian Early Development Census (AEDC) to 55 per cent.

-• Number and proportion of First Nations children assessed as developmentally on track in all five domains
+• Number of First Nations children assessed as developmentally on track in all five domains.

-• Proportion of non-Indigenous children assessed as developmentally on track in all five domains
+• Proportion (%) of non-Indigenous children assessed as developmentally on track in all five domains, over time.

 • 2021